ajrosen/bookmarks-menu/README.md

 I don't have many bookmarks, and I don't use them much.
 I wanted to add a *Bookmarks* menu, like in web browsers, as a reminder of how useful Emacs bookmarks can be.
+Maybe I'll use them more...

 I couldn't find good examples that satisfied my requirements (and worked).